-Ms Braun brings to her work the sensibility developed from years of meditation and the years spent in India.
-Finding order and beauty in the chaos of life is what drives all her artistic research.
-She explores the phenomena of dynamic fluidity, ranging from the rhythmic flow of water, wind and light to her experience of rhythm in dance.
+Ms Braun brings to her work the sensibility developed from years of meditation and a year of study in India.
+Finding order and beauty in the chaos of life drives all her artistic research.
+She explores the phenomena of dynamic fluidity, ranging from the rhythmic flow of water, wind and light, to her experience of rhythm in dance.
 This quest has taken her process from the production of large format paintings to the current photo-based digital prints.
-With an MFA in Painting from Cornell University and many years of practice, the transition to digital printing results in artworks that have the effect of transforming a simple passing moment into a singular experience meant to be appreciated and remembered.
+The transition to digital printing resulted in artworks that have the effect of transforming a simple passing moment into a singular experience meant to be appreciated and remembered.

 Lynda’s work has been presented in solo and group exhibitions around the US Her paintings and prints are in numerous corporate, and public collections including Neiman Marcus Collection, The Ritz Carlton Collection, VonLiebig Art Center, Naples, FL, and Cornell University Permanent Collection.
-A resume is available on her website at

-Ms Braun splits her time between Santa Fe, New Mexico and Naples, Florida
+Ms Braun splits her time between Santa Fe, New Mexico and Naples, Florida.